-Working in retail is all about dealing calmly, professionally and effectively with members of the public, so your personal profile will have to reflect experience of this.
-If you don’t have direct experience, mention a life-experience which is transferable.
+Working in retail is all about dealing calmly, professionally, and effectively with members of the public, so your personal profile will have to reflect experience of this.
+If you don’t have direct experience, mention a life experience that's transferable.
 Any retail achievements you list should be supported with specific facts and figures.

 Short personal profile examples

 One of the key elements of an effective personal profile is that it is short – preferably 100 words or less.
-A busy recruiter may have to look through hundreds of CVs applying for a post, and a personal profile any longer than this will be instantly off-putting.
+A busy recruiter may have to look through hundreds of CVs, and a personal profile any longer than this will be instantly off-putting.
 Think of everything you have to offer and boil it down to the most powerful terms possible.

-A teacher personal profile has to include the qualifications and experience essential to the specific post.
+A Teacher personal profile has to include the qualifications and experience essential to the specific job.
 In addition, it needs to capture your passion for the job of teaching, and the love you have of passing on knowledge to future generations.
 Fitting all of this into 50-100 words will also show that you have what it takes to write reports for a class of 30 pupils.